top of page

 What Happened During the Microsoft Outage

+The Microsoft outage occurred when portions of Microsoft’s cloud infrastructure experienced service degradation.
+As demand and traffic loads increased, key systems were unable to process requests normally.
+This led to authentication failures and service interruptions.
 Microsoft acknowledged the issue through its service health dashboard and began remediation efforts shortly after reports surfaced.
-While services were gradually restored, the incident once again highlighted how dependent modern businesses are on cloud platforms like Microsoft 365.
+While services were gradually restored, the incident highlighted how dependent modern businesses are on cloud platforms like Microsoft 365.

 Services Affected by the Microsoft Outage